Teamtailor/docs/source/includes/jobs/_list.md

 }
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves all jobs.

 Parameter      | Default   | Description
 -------------- | --------- | -----------